quaderno/quaderno-api/source/includes/_invoices.md

 `GET`ting from `/invoices/INVOICE_ID.json` will return that specific invoice.

-If you have connected Quaderno and Stripe, you can also `GET /stripe/charges/STRIPE_CHARGE_ID.json` to get the Quaderno invoice for a Stripe charge.
+If you have connected Quaderno with an external payment processor, you can also `GET /PROCESSOR/charges/PROCESSOR_ID.json` to get the Quaderno invoice for a particular charge.
+The processor part of the URL can be `stripe`, `paypal`, or `braintree`.

 ## Update an invoice